Deelite34/ImageUploadAPI/README.md

 Access container using bash and run commands:
 - Apply migrations `python manage.py migrate`
 - Create admin account `python manage.py createsuperuser`
 Log in as super user in admin panel.
 Create user account that will use token to access API.
 Create tables:
-- Account type permissions: contains info on permissions for account type, allowed custom thumbnail sizes(custom thumbnails are square)
+a) Account type permissions: contains info on permissions for account type, allowed custom thumbnail sizes(custom thumbnails are square)
-- Api user profiles: assigns user to account type created above
+b) Api user profiles: assigns user to account type created above
+You can start sending requests to endpoints specified in docs.
+First you should upload image to /api/all/ or /api/timed/

 # Tests
 To run tests, enter web docker container trough bash and run command `pytest`